-e.
-Senior Mentor
+f.
+Senior Instructor

 Senior mentors and their spouses are individuals who have distinguished themselves in their fields and have been appointed by the Academic Dean to teach or work in their field of expertise for a precise term.
 Benefits and privileges of senior mentors are set forth in the Senior Mentor Program for Retirees guide.